IN THIS ARTICLE:

 Cons

-• No official site audit hub
+• No official audit hub

 • Lacks technical SEO crawler